-I was sad to leave Palma because it was the first place (besides Scotland) where I felt at home.
+Palma is the first place (besides Scotland) where I felt at home.
 I could see myself settling there for sure, or at least spending more time there in the future.
-I found an abundance of cheap, delicious fruit around every corner, the weather was perfect despite being much warmer than I’m used to, and I feel like I got enough sunshine to last me through another Scottish winter.
+Affordable, delicious fruit around every corner and perfect sunny weather—what more could I need?
+I feel like I got enough sunshine to last me through another Scottish winter.

 This type of connection only happens when we have other things in common besides veganism.
 As veganism itself has all sorts of flavours, depending on how and why you decided to go vegan, and what type of diet you follow, I never expected that I’d meet another vegan like Carolina who is similar to me in so many ways, especially as I travel around through Europe.

 I’m so grateful that we met!
 It is beyond refreshing to meet someone so real and genuine, where we can chat about anything and everything as we walk around Palma in the sunshine.

 I walked miles through Palma, around 110 miles in two weeks if you can believe it!
 Besides strolling along the beach, I spent quite a lot of time walking through the centre photographing the city.
 Besides capturing well-known landmarks and tourist attractions, I try to take photos of scenes and situations that show others what it would be like to explore the city for the first time.

 I haven’t even been away from Palma for a full day and I already miss it.
 I can’t wait to visit Palma again sometime soon.